 Strategic Risk Mitigating Action 1.
-Inadequate collection of information (Note 1) • Awareness, guidance, monitoring, and supervision of information required by the FIC to affected stakeholders and ongoing maintenance and enhancement of the systems linking information sources with the FIC.
-2. Inadequate production and utilisation of the FIC products and services by the stakeholders (Note 2) • Implementation of various initiatives to engage stakeholders using the FIC products and services.
-3. Inadequate promotion of national interest in maintaining the integrity of the South African financial System (Note 3) • Proactive and reactive engagement with domestic and global stakeholders to ensure that policies to protect the integrity of South Africa's financial system remains aligned with international standards on combating money laundering and the financing of terrorism.
-4. Inadequate operating environment (Note 4) • The FIC will continue to optimise its business processes, improve its ICT system and improve its human resource capacity and capabilities to enhance the operating environment and streamline its operations for efficiency and effectiveness.

-Strategic Risk Mitigating Action 5.
-Inadequate resources and governance (Note 5) • The FIC will continue to motivate funding by demonstrating its value and impact.
+Inadequate collection of information may result in non-compliance with the FIC Act (Note 1) • Awareness, guidance, monitoring, and supervision of information required by the FIC to affected stakeholders and ongoing maintenance and enhancement of the systems linking information sources with the FIC.
+2. Inadequate production and utilisation of the FIC products and Implementation of various initiatives to engage stakeholders services by the stakeholders • using the FIC products and services.
+(Note 2) 3.
+Inadequate promotion of national interest in maintaining the integrity of the South African financial System (Note 3) • Proactive and reactive engagement with domestic and global stakeholders to ensure that policies to protect the integrity of South Africa's financial system remain aligned with international standards on combating money laundering and the financing of terrorism.
+4. Inadequate operating environment may result in the FIC not achieving its mandate (safety of employees or protection, business continuity and management of information, records, communication, and FIC work environment).
+(Note 4) • The FIC will continue to optimise its business processes, improve its ICT system and improve its human resource capacity and capabilities to enhance the operating environment and streamline its operations for efficiency and effectiveness.
+5. Inadequate resources and governance may result in the FIC not achieving its mandate (Information technology and financial resources) (Note 5) • The FIC will continue to motivate funding by demonstrating its value and impact.
 As part of the exercise of streamlining its operations, the functioning of governance structures will continue to be enhanced to ensure that the organisation delivers on its mandate and has long-term sustainability.